[KubeCon Day 3] ArgoCon 2024 Participation Report

 Ephemeral Environment Practices - the Good, Bad, and Ugly - Luke Philips & David Grizzanti, The New York Times

-The New York Times' IDP and ArgoCD operational practices have many things in common with the AmebaBlog operations that I am in charge of, so I felt a sense of affinity with them.
+The New York Times' IDP and ArgoCD operational practices have many similarities with the operations of AmebaBlog, which I am in charge of, so I felt a sense of affinity.

 The New York Times places great importance on the Ephemeral Environment, and as part of its IDP, it has built automated IaC generation and related workflows.

-Also, with regards to scalability, the New York Times mentioned that we need to focus on sharding.
-Please see my previous article on optimizing ArgoCD scalability.
+Regarding scalability, the New York Times also mentioned the need to focus on sharding.
+Please see my previous article on optimizing ArgoCD's scalability.

 Stop Deploying Blind!
 Using Observability and Argo Rollouts to Light the Way - Kostis Kapelonis, Codefresh by Octopus Deploy

-This session introduced best practices for Argo Rollouts.
-I highly recommend watching it if you are considering Argo Rollouts.
+This session introduced best practices for Argo Rollouts, and I highly recommend it for anyone considering using Argo Rollouts.

-Codefresh pointed out that traffic switching should also be automated in Argo Rollouts, and explained that to do so, it is necessary to select metrics based on the USE and RED criteria.
+Codefresh pointed out that traffic switching should also be automated in Argo Rollouts, and explained that to do so, metrics should be selected based on USE and RED criteria.

 - USE

-- UUtilization (the percentage of time the service was running)
+- UUtilization (percentage of time the service was running)

 - S: Saturation (Queue Length)